Australia's Residential Property Market Analysis 2025

 Data Source: ABS.

-Overall, the Australian authorities and the IMF staff view the country's economy as being on a narrow path toward a soft landing, whereby inflation returns to target without a sharp rise in unemployment.
-However, the timing of the pick-up in household spending and the extent to which tax cuts will be spent or saved to rebuild buffers and reduce interest costs remain uncertain.
+Overall, both the Australian authorities and the IMF assess the economy as being on a narrow path to a "soft landing," with inflation expected to return to target without a marked increase in unemployment.
+Nonetheless, uncertainties persist regarding the timing of a recovery in household spending and the extent to which forthcoming tax cuts will translate into higher consumption rather than increased savings.

-External risks to the outlook include weakness in major trading partners, geoeconomic fragmentation affecting global trade, as well as rising shipping costs and volatile energy and food prices amid escalating geopolitical tensions, which could also complicate the disinflation process.
+External risks include weaker growth in major trading partners, geoeconomic fragmentation affecting global trade, higher shipping costs, and volatility in energy and food markets due to geopolitical tensions, all of which could complicate the disinflation process.

-In November 2024, Fitch Ratings affirmed Australia's "AAA" standing with a stable outlook, noting its strong institutions, high income per capita, and sound medium-term GDP growth outlook, with gradual economic rebound anticipated in 2025 and 2026.
+In November 2024, Fitch Ratings affirmed Australia's 'AAA' sovereign credit rating with a stable outlook, citing strong institutional frameworks, high per capita income, and solid medium-term growth prospects, with a gradual recovery anticipated in 2025 and 2026.

 Sources: